tslever/Database_Design_And_Build/README.md

 We should build indexes for fields name of table instructors and name of table courses.
 We are most likely to need to search for instructor and course information.

+### Constraints to Enforce

+These actions should not be allowed:

+1. Entering learning objectives for a course not offered by the School of Data Science

+2. Assigning to a course an invalid instructor who is not currently employed or not active

+3. Entering rows in table outcomes with an id that is not a whole number or a learning outcome that is a not a phrase

+4. Entering rows in table courses with

+    a. an id that is not a whole number

+    b. a mnemonic that does not consist of a string of 2 to 4 letters, a space, and either two words separated by a space or a natural number with 4 digits

+    c. a name that is not a phrase

+    d. a brief that is not a phrase

+    e. an indicator of whether a course is active other than 0 or 1

+5. Entering rows in table instructors with

+    a. an id that is not a whole number

+    b. an indicator of whether an instructor is currently employeed other than 0 or 1

+    c. an indicator of whether a course is active other than 0 or 1

+6. Entering rows in table terms with

+    a. an id that is not a whole number

+    b. a season that is not "Spring", "Summer", or "Fall"

+    c. a year that is less than 2021

+7. Entering rows in table teaching_assignments with

+    a. an id that is not a whole number

+    b. a combination of course id, term id, and instructor id where a course is not offered in the corresponding term, a course is not taught by the corresponding instructor, or an instructor is not employed and active in the corresponding term

+8. Relational Model

+### Extending Database to Support UVA SDS Residential MSDS Program

+We may be asked if our database could also support the UVA SDS Residential MSDS Program.
+We would have to add rows to tables courses, instructors, and outcomes.
+We may wish to introduce a column to distinguish between courses that are required online and required in person, required online and elective in person, required online and nonexistent in person, and so on.
+We may wish to introduce a column to distinguish between instructors who teach online, in person, both, and neither.
+We may wish to rename table teaching_assignments and introduce a new table to distinguish between teaching assignments for online courses and teaching assignments for residential courses.

 ## Database Analysis

 Learning outcomes for each course must be in the database.
 A view of a table of mnemonics of active courses, names of those courses, and active learning outcomes of those courses may be selected using the following code written in Transact SQL.